|

 Vegetarians can find plenty to choose from even in the meatiest

-restaurant.
+practically nothing.
 After you read this you may want to print it out and take it with you to Greece.
-Also take a look at my Guide to Greek Food at www.greecefoods.com which has a lot more information on eating and drinking and cooking too.
-Many of these restaurants I visit
+Also take a look at my Guide to Greek Food which has a lot more information on eating and drinking and cooking too.

 |